chrishoen/Dev_DspLib/README.md

    1. Thread base classes.
    8. Miscellaneous utility functions.

 This library is written for Windows in Visual Studio.
-The classes are based on Win32 realtime functions for threads and sockets and such.
-The library is portable.
-The details of the provided functionality that are specific to Win32 are contained in a small set of `*_win.cpp` files.
-There is a corresponding library for Linux, RisLibLx, with a corresponding small set of `*_linux.cpp` files that are specific to Linux.
-It is the intention of the library that programs built under Windows can be rebuilt seamlessly under Linux.
+All of the code is portable to Linux, with the exception of ccSynchLock_win.cpp.
+Dev_CCLibLx is the Linux version of the library and uses ccSynchlock_linux.cpp.

 ## Classes
 ``` markdown